whisk3y3/WhisperGate/README.md

 > **Conference demo note:** On a Mac, the scan shows macOS, FileVault, XProtect, and Safari/Chrome.
 On Windows, it shows Windows 11, BitLocker, Defender, and Edge/Chrome.
 All derived from the browser's own telemetry.

+> **🧠 Why this works:** The scan creates a *commitment investment*.
+The target has now spent 12 seconds watching their device get "scanned" — they've invested time, and the results feel personalized because they reflect their actual system.
+Walking away now means that investment was wasted.
+The scan also establishes *authority framing*: the page is telling the target about their own device, which positions it as a system with knowledge and access the target doesn't have.
+People don't question tools that appear to know more than they do.

 ![Stage 1: Scanning](screenshots/stage1_scan.png)

 ### Stage 2 — Scan Results

 Results display in a compliance table with pass/fail badges.
 A "Submit to IT Helpdesk" button sits below the summary with a note: *"You will be prompted to authenticate with your [Org] account."*

+> **🧠 Why this works:** The results include deliberate failures — a missing security patch, flagged browser extensions.
+These create *anxiety and urgency*.
+The target now believes their device has a compliance problem, and the only path to resolution is the "Submit to IT Helpdesk" button.
+This is textbook *fear-then-relief*: introduce a threat, then offer a clear action to resolve it.
+The target isn't just willing to authenticate — they're motivated to.
+The "Submit" button is also intentionally separated from the login form.
+It feels like a natural handoff to an SSO provider, not a credential grab bolted onto a scan page.

 ![Stage 2: Results](screenshots/stage2_results.png)